ibexa/documentation-developer/docs/commerce/payment/payment_method_filtering.md

 php bin/console cache:clear
 ```

-Then, try creating a payment of the new type.
+Then, you can create a payment of the new type.

 ![New payment method type](new_payment_method_type.png "New payment method type")